m3dwards/longmynd.org/content/learn/coaching.md

 ---
 ### For pilots needing coaching

-The Long Mynd soaring club has a large number of club coaches, who will be happy to offer experienced advice and help to newly qualified hang-glider and paraglider pilots, enabling them to safely bridge the gap from school to club.
+The Long Mynd soaring club has several club coaches, who will be happy to offer experienced advice and help to newly qualified hang-glider and paraglider pilots, enabling them to safely bridge the gap from school to club.
 For more experienced visiting pilots, they can also provide site briefings to help you make the most of unfamiliar flying sites.
 The club is currently working towards a more focussed coaching approach, which will enable anyone who wants help and advice to direct their request at those coaches who are most experienced and with the right availability to be able to work to to everyones best advantage.

 Please note the up to date list of accredited LMSC coaches